 of the Eastern Europe.

-The Union of Central and Southeastern European
+The Union of Central ,South and Eastern European

 Capitals is an international organization of which